sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 /*
  * Initialize an event publisher instance for an event source.
  *
+ *  A single publisher instance is maintained for a source.
+ *  Any duplicate init call for a source will return the same instance.
+ *
+ *  Internally a sequence number is added to every event published.
+ *  The sequence number is per handle.
+A handle is per caller & event source.
+ *
+ *  The receiver caches the expecte sequence number and diff with received
+ *  to find the count of missed events.
+ *
+ *  As publisher & receiver are not directly connected, the handle is identified
+ *  to receiver via sender+source data.
+ *
  * NOTE:
  *      The initialization occurs asynchronously.
- *  The event published before init is complete, is blocked until the init
+ *      Any event published before init is complete, is blocked until the init
  *      is complete.
 Hence recommend, do the init as soon as the process starts.
  *
- *  A single publisher instance is maintained for a source.
- *  Any duplicate init call for a source will return the same instance.
- *
  * Input:
- *  event_source:
- *	The event source.
- *
  *  event_sender
- *      An identity of the sender.
+ *      The identity of the sender.
 The event-source+sender is expected to
  *      globally unique.
 This helps with identifying events missed by receiver
  *      from a sender.
- *	Internally publisher adds a sequence number specific to sender+source
- *	which the receiver may use to compute any missed events.
+ *
+ *  event_source
+ *      The YANG module name for the event source.
+All events published with the handle
+ *      returned by this call is tagged with this source, transparently.
 The receiver
- *	strips this sequence number before returning the event to caller.
+ *      could subscribe with this source as filter.
  *
  * Return
     *  Non NULL handle
     *  NULL on failure
  */

-event_handle_t events_init_publisher(std::string &event_source, std::string &event_sender);
+event_handle_t events_init_publisher(const std::string &event_sender, std::string &event_source);

 /*
  * De-init/free the publisher